cobbr/Judge/README.md

 # Judge
+(This project is still under development and should not be used yet)

 This project is designed to be a simple, but useful way to quickly debug services on a CCDC (Collegiate Cyber Defense Competition) network.